Advice for shops and businesses

 Face coverings must also be worn in banks, building societies and post offices, places of worship, community centres, funeral homes, crematoria and visitor attractions.
 You can see a full list of where you are required to wear a face covering on the government website.

-It is compulsory to wear a face covering when buying food and drink to take away from cafes and shops.
-If you are in a premises where you are able to sit down outside and consume food or drink that you have bought, then you can remove your face covering in order to eat and drink on-site.
+It is compulsory to wear a face covering when buying food and drink at cafes and shops.
+If you are in a premises where you are able to sit down and consume food or drink that you have bought, then you can remove your face covering in order to eat and drink on-site.